Pwntus/cc-vue/README.md

 ## AWS Cognito authentication flow

-When `CloudConnect.login()` is called a new `CloudConnectSession` instance is created.
+When `CloudConnect.login()` is called, a new `CloudConnectSession` instance is created.
 The session class is responsible for handling the flow between AWS and Cloud Connect.
-There are basically x steps during Cognito identification:
+There are basically three steps during Cognito identification:

   1. Credentials are retrieved from STS Web Identity Federation by the AWS Cognito Identity service `AWS.CognitoIdentityCredentials`.
 The `IdentityPoolId` is obtained from the Cloud Connect manifest file.